Lake Eau Claire Map

 The Eau Claire County Forest comprises approximately 52,000 acres and is a popular area for hunting enthusiasts and wildlife observers.
 Whitetail deer, bear, woodcock, ruffed grouse, squirrels, rabbits and other game abound.
 Gated hunter walking/game trails are mowed and maintained by the Parks and Forest Department to enhance grass and clover openings to benefit both game and non-game species.
 Hunting is allowed in the county forest, however, no permanent tree stands are allowed and portable tree stands must be removed daily.
 You may purchase a hunting license online or at the Woodland.

 The 15th largest forest in the state, The Eau Claire County forest offers hiking trails that offer oportunities to see Wisconsin's natural environment up close.
 With abundant wildlife and a lush forest atmosphere, there is much to see.
 A trail pass is not required for hiking.

 For both biking enthusiasts and casual bikers, the Lake Eau Claire area offers miles of quiet roads and trails.
 Trail passes are required.
 You can purchase a pass at the forest entrance or online.

 A signed riding trail is available in the forest and is located east of Lake Eau Claire off CTH G. Trail passes are required.
-You can purchase a pass at the forest entrance or online.
+You can purchase online at online.

-Noteable attractions in the Lake Eau Claire area include the Dells Mill Museum and School, the Henning Art Gallery and Sleigh Museum, the Lake Eau Claire County Park and historic Augusta, Wisconsin.
-Restaurants in the area are the Trails Edge Saloon & Campground and Mulligan's North, and the Hideaway Bar, where Taco Tuesdays are always a local favorite.
+Notable attractions in the Lake Eau Claire area include the Dells Mill Museum and School, the Henning Art Gallery and Sleigh Museum, the Lake Eau Claire County Park and historic Augusta, Wisconsin.
+Restaurants in the area are the Trails Edge Saloon & Campground and The Black Bear, and the Hideaway Bar, where Taco Tuesdays are always a local favorite.